xuankimtran/docs-1/pages/katalon-studio/docs/ks_visual_testing.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-july-visual-testing/checkpoints-page.png" width=100% alt="test run #1 checkpoints page">

-    You can see the screenshots captured during a Test Execution.
+    You can see the screenshots captured during a test execution.

 7. Select one of the screenshots to see the details.